-When it comes to exercising without underwear, some leggings are far better fits than others.
+When it comes to exercising without underwear, for people with vulvas, some leggings are far better fits than others.

 So, to eliminate the guesswork (and your risk of disastrous trial runs,) we teamed up with Horton to ID the best leggings for commando workouts.
-They help wick sweat, are designed prevent the build-up of bacteria and feature smart-seam designs that fight chafing.
+We chose our top picks based on the following criteria.
+You can learn more about how we cover products here.

-Available in light blue, smokey gray and dark green, these workout leggings for women are a stretchy, seamless option that's perfect for a commando workout session.
+Available in various colors, these workout leggings for women are a stretchy, seamless option that's perfect for a commando workout session.
 The thick waistband will give your midsection the support and coverage you need, while the built-in crotch panel promises no camel toe.